CharlyHdz13/stock-analysis/README.md

 ## Summary
 - What are the advantages or disadvantages of refactoring code?

+  Some of the advantages of refactoring the code is that you might be able to reduce the amount of resources your computer requires to do the task.
+One of the disadvantages is that it may make your code more complex and difficult to understand for another person, if it is not well commented.
+On this project the refactoring of the code made the running times longer but instead we have the analyising part and formatting part all in a subroutine.

 - How do these pros and cons apply to refactoring the original VBA script?